pjmahesh/detector_application/README.md

 Port of WSN-Node attached. capp.sh will detect the port.
 <b>If running this script manually,</b> the WSN-Node port has to be manually found out and given as arg3.
    Eg., ttyUSB2
+   (or) Port name will be ttyWSN if udev rule is added and the WSN uart converter is preprogrammed.

 <b>Note:</b>
 > Upto 9 cameras are supported now.